 Harriet teaches a range of basket weaving workshops for individuals, groups and conferences both in Australia and internationally.

-You can also tailor private or group workshops to suit your needs – Harriet will forage, dye and prepare all weaving materials, bring comprehensive notes, tools and most importantly, snacks!
+You can also tailor private or group workshops to suit your needs – Harriet will forage, dye and prepare all weaving materials, bring comprehensive notes, tools and most importantly, cake!
 For a workshop overview with pricing please email firstname.lastname@example.org or fill out the enquiry form at the bottom of the page.
 You can select from the workshop techniques below.

 We will use the basic contemporary technique of free-form or random weaving to make a pod like shape out of hand-dyed rattan.
 Student have the option to extend the pod into a sculptural shape.
 To finish we will ‘fill’ or decorate using foraged plants and flexible fibres.